pdgilbert/LoRaGPS/README.md

 Raspian 8 (jessie), but has also been occasionally tested on a Raspberry Pi Zero W running Raspian 10 (Buster Lite).

-It has a no name LoRa 915 MHz SX1276 module with a small 915MHz antenna soldered in place and solder connections with pins as above for the sensor system.
+It has a no name RFM95 style LoRa 915 MHz SX1276 module with a small 915MHz antenna soldered in place and solder connections with pins as above for the sensor system.

 In places where something other than 915 MHz should be used be sure to